danielholanda/getPaper/README.md

 # GetPaper
-Get paper is a software to download IEEE Xplore papers from a remote host.
+GetPaper is a software to download IEEE Xplore papers from a remote host.

 ## Installing dependencies